 - Thai Inspired Chicken and Vegetable Detox Soup

 Did you make this recipe?
 Please rate it and leave a comment below because I love hearing from you!
 You can also tag @anediblemosaic on social media.
 To stay up-to-date FOLLOW ME on Instagram, Twitter, and Facebook.
 Xoxo, Faith

 - Rinse the bok choy and trim off the stem ends.
 Slice the white parts into 1/4-inch strips and transfer them to a bowl.
 Chop the green parts into 1/2-inch pieces and transfer them to a separate bowl.

 - Heat the olive oil in a medium saucepan over medium-high heat.
 Once hot, add the white parts of the bok choy and cook 2 minutes, stirring occasionally.
 Then add the green parts of the bok choy and the garlic and cook 2 minutes more, stirring occasionally.

-Please note that I am NOT a doctor, medical practitioner, or nutritionist of any kind.
+Disclaimer: Please note that I am NOT a doctor, medical practitioner, or nutritionist of any kind.
 Nothing in this post should be construed as medical or nutrition advice.
 The information about each ingredient in this soup was sourced from the pages that I linked to for each item; please head over to each page for more detailed information.
 If you need medical advice you should immediately seek a physician’s care.